-By using an ERP software, all your nonprofit’s data is centralized on one unique platform and is no longer spread out across different systems.
+By using ERP software, all your nonprofit’s data is centralized on one unique platform and is no longer spread out across different systems.

-You therefore have a lower risk of losing data or your members’ information.
+You, therefore, have a lower risk of losing data or your members’ information.

 Using a single software also means having only one password to remember.
 No more time wasted sending out emails to recover those lost passwords!